epanov1602/CommandRevSwerve/docs/Adding_Intake.md

 </details>

 <details>
-    <summary>(click to expand code for intake that can eject/feed at motor1 speed different from motor2 speed (to spin the object being ejected)</summary>
+    <summary>(option 2: click to expand code for intake that can eject/feed at motor1 speed different from motor2 speed (to spin the object being ejected)</summary>

 ```python